densitydesign/stereotype-machine/README.md

 prompt = f"{Nationality} {Category}, (35mm lens photography), extremely detailed, 4k, shot on dslr, photorealistic, photographic, sharp"
 ```

+Everything that's there except from the Nationality and Category is due to the need of photorealistic outputs.

 ## Image cutting

 ## Grid creator